Lujain-ALghamdi/luna-ai-assistant/README.md

 | **Text-to-speech** | English voice |
 | **Hosting** | InfinityFree (shared hosting, no Node.js) |
 | **Stack** | HTML, CSS, JavaScript, PHP only |

+💙 If you like this project, give it a ⭐ and share it with friends!